bensonchoyintuitas/ambo_sim/README.md

 # Stage 2 Patients have associated FHIR resources
 - [-] Switch approach and use Synthea as a seed for each patient
-- [-] Find a better LLM for generating FHIR resources
+- [-] Find a better LLM for generating FHIR resources based on the seed patient from synthea

 # Stage 3